 Points on the graphs represent the mean of the normalized daily transaction values over merchants.
 Daily transaction values are normalized by the merchant's average daily transaction value calculated in the 90-day period between 119 days and 30 days before loan disbursal (Pre-disbursal long-term average sales).
 On the horizontal axis, 0 represents the day of disbursal and negative integers refer to days before disbursal and positive integers to days after disbursal.
 Credit scores correspond to that of the merchant owning the business to which the loan was disbursed.
 Credit scores range between 300 and 900.
 Scores above 700 are assessed as good by the credit market.
 Solid lines represent the fit by a local regression for a 7-day window around disbursal.
-Dashed lines show 95% confidence interval using standard errors clustered by loan. n in the legend refers to number of loans (number of borrowers).
+Dashed lines show 90% confidence interval using standard errors clustered by loan. n in the legend refers to number of loans (number of borrowers).
 Samples consist of only repeat loans.
 For the 7-day bandwidth, only those repeat loans are considered that were disbursed more than 7 days after the closure of the previous loan of the borrower.
 Non-performing loans are either defaulting or late loans.
 Late loans are those non-defaulting loans that took more than 30 days than the implied tenure to fully repay the loan.
-Default loans are loans with a shortfall > 5% of repayment amount which were either closed by the lender (written off) or still pending as of end 2019.
 For detailed definitions of samples see Table A1.

-borrowers with credit scores above 700 default strategically when they default.
-Indeed, the summary statistics in Table A3 in Appendix A suggest that borrowers with scores < 700 have a higher default rate.
+Figure 9: Default Repeat Loans - Normalized Transaction Value Pre- and Post- Disbursal by Credit Score often than those below 700.
+What our results show is that borrowers with high credit scores default voluntarily, when they default.
+Indeed, the summary statistics in Table A3 in Appendix A suggest that borrowers with scores < 700 have a higher non-performance (and default) rate.